 Instead I live… but live in hell.

-I had never really thought about rejection of Christ as a rejection of his unbearable mercy.
+I have never really thought about rejection of Christ as a rejection of his unbearable mercy.
 But this is what Les Mis has shown me.
 So for us who live in the lightness of Christ’s mercy, might we find ways to express to the lost the immense freedom that comes from being indebted to this innocent yet condemned God-man, Jesus Christ.
 His yolk is easy and his burden is light.

 28 Then Jesus said, “Come to me, all of you who are weary and carry heavy burdens, and I will give you rest.
 29 Take my yoke upon you.
 Let me teach you, because I am humble and gentle at heart, and you will find rest for your souls.
 30 For my yoke is easy to bear, and the burden I give you is light.”